astronomer/astro-docs/enterprise/v0.16/09_resources/01_release-notes.md

 #### Bug Fixes and Improvements

-Two additional bugs were addressed in Astronoemr v0.16.9:
+Two additional bugs were addressed in Astronomer v0.16.9:

 - BugFix: IAM role integration fails with Debian Airflow Image on DAG run (`[Errno 13] Permission denied`)
 - BugFix: Calling the `createWorkspace` Houston API mutation with a system Service Account returns an error (`No Node for the model User`)